This site is a library of very practical things to do, curated by Think Of Us.

 Our aim is to coalesce the plethora of resources and rapidly growing body of information around COVID-19 into a curated and situational framework to help youth easily identify what to know and how to take action based on the scenario(s) in which they are finding themselves.

-We synthesize these scenarios based on questions and inquiries received from current and former foster youth across the nation via different channels (town halls, consultations with youth, direct emails, survey forms, social media comments, research from organizations like The Field Center and Foster Club, and other youth stories).
+A team of community responders with lived experience in foster care works to synthesize and write content in response to these scenarios based on questions and inquiries received from current and former foster youth across the nation via different channels (town halls, consultations with youth, direct emails, survey forms, social media comments, research from organizations like The Field Center at the University of Pennsylvania and Foster Club, and other youth stories).

 For example, in one of the town halls for older foster youth organized in collaboration with the Children's Bureau, we collected and analyzed over 2,000 questions submitted by youth, to respond to their most pressing concerns.
 Here's what was on their minds:

 And these are some of the powerful questions that young people asked: